Greece, foreign lenders close in on deal to unlock aid

 Stournaras said the tax reduction issue remained on the table, adding that Athens managed to avoid further pay and pension cuts for military and police staff.

-Additional reporting by Ingrid Melander and Michel Rose in Aix-En-Provence, Writing by George Georgiopoulos, editing by Deepa Babington and Tom Pfeiffer
+Additional reporting by Ingrid Melander and MIchel Rose in Aix-En-Provence, Writing by George Georgiopoulos, editing by Deepa Babington and Matthew Tostevin